scikit-learn-contrib/MAPIE/CONTRIBUTING.rst

 You can make your contribution visible by :

-1. adding your name to the Contributors sections of `CONTRIBUTING.rst <https://github.com/simai-ml/MAPIE/blob/master/CONTRIBUTING.rst>`_
+1. adding your name to the Contributors sections of `AUTHORS.rst <https://github.com/simai-ml/MAPIE/blob/master/AUTHORS.rst>`_
 2. adding a line describing your change into `HISTORY.rst <https://github.com/simai-ml/MAPIE/blob/master/HISTORY.rst>`_

 Testing